 - Personality and Behavioural Disorders Unit

 Each of these areas is overseen by a Chief Psychologist, Director or Principal Officer.
 Offenders and people on remand typically require these services as a specific part of their case plan or for a higher intensity of specialised service than is available locally.
-For more information about these services and programs see other sections of the Offender Services and Programs Branch Website.

 The Principal Psychologist, Principal Adviser Psychology

 - Provides advice to senior staff of Corrective Services on matters relating to psychological services for offenders in custody and in the community, including effective deployment of staffing resources, program design, range of services to be provided, and standards for delivery of psychological services.

 - Is responsible for the development of policy and procedural guidelines that facilitate an integrated delivery of psychological services and programs